alissonsalin/dws-test/README.md

 ## INSTALLATION

-Just import the project into Eclipse
+Just import the project into Eclipse or GIT clone

 ## READ THE CODE